grumpyman12601/web-terminal/README.md

 - Remove any personal/private info from your website.

 # Installation
+Download, copy, or integrate these files to your website:

+1. terminal.html
+2. term_styles.css
+3. term.js
+The terminal will work, but the LS command won't return anything, this is because we haven't generated the filesystem object yet.

+# To generate your website's file structure:
 1. Download generateFS.js
 2. Run generateFS.js on the root directory of your website.
 3. Copy the contents of the json file it generates.
-4. Paste these contents into the ```const filesystem = {} ```in term.js
+4. Paste these contents into the ```const filesystem = {} ```in term.js.

 NOTE: If you have a big website, the structure will be very large.

-Terminal v3 will add a json file to reference in the javascript file instead of storing the it locally.
+Terminal v3 will fix this by using a json file instead of a constant.

-# Pre-made terminal
-Download, copy, or integrate these files to your website:

-1. terminal.html
-2. term_styles.css
-3. term.js

 ## Issues
 Security